Elon, North Carolina

 9) The unpardonable sin makes repentance impossible

 All sins are forgivable.
-The blood of Jesus cleanses us form ALL sin.
+The blood of Jesus cleanses us from ALL sin.
 The only sin God will not forgive is the sin we will not confess but the person who commits this sin is incapable of confessing it.

 This sin can never be forgiven, because in order to commit it, the heart has to be beyond repentance, as A.W.
 Tozer says.
 This sin makes one incapable of asking for a pardon.
 F. F. Bruce says, “The nature of this sin is such that one does not repent of it.”